github/developer.github.com/content/integrations-directory/getting-listed.md

 ## Choose your type of listing

-We offer two types of listings: Oauth installation listings and "learn more" listings.
+We offer two types of listings: OAuth installation listings and "learn more" listings.

 ### OAuth installation listing